Working from home: Changes in transport demand in Perth

 - the proportion of reduced travel demand that is attributable to WFH

-- the utility of WFH as a future demand management tool for the mitigation of congestion on all transport networks
+- the utility of WFH as a future demand management tool for the mitigation of traffic congestion on all transport networks

 - the potential for higher levels of WFH to enable expansions of the transport network to be deferred or avoided; and the facilitation steps that would be required if it became desirable to expand the level of WFH in the longer term